Atlas975/Notes/Statistics/ProbabilityDistributions/Poisson_distribution.md

 ___
 # Poisson distribution
 - The discrete distribution used to show how many times an event is likely to occur over a specific period, in other words it counts distribution.
-- The $\lambda$ is the rate parameter, denotes the typical rate of occurrence, this is also the variance
+- The $\lambda$ is the rate parameter, this is also the mean and variance